 Aluminum develops an oxide film on its surface when exposed to air, and this oxide layer melts at a higher temperature (3200º+F) than the pure aluminum underneath it (1200ºF).
 So, to successfully weld aluminum, you must remove the oxide layer before welding.

-However, it’s impossible to remove this layer altogether, especially since it immediately starts forming after you clean it.
+However, removing this layer is impossible, especially since it immediately starts forming after you clean it.
 A micro oxide film forms in less than a second after cleaning, and these oxides lead to weld contamination.

 AC vs. DC MIG Welding (GMAW)